-We consider the number of droplets produced per unit measurement volume i.e. the number concentration $n=N/V_{meas}$ for unbiased estimates of droplet count \citep{sharmaDepthDefocusTechnique2023a, raoDepthDefocusTechnique2024a}.
-Temporal evolution of the normalized version $n/We$ is plotted in figure \ref{fig10}b illustrating the validity of aforementioned scales (represented by peaks).
+We consider the number of droplets produced per unit measurement volume, i.e., the number concentration $N_v=N/V_{\rm meas}$ for unbiased estimates of droplet count as discussed earlier \citep{sharmaDepthDefocusTechnique2023a, raoDepthDefocusTechnique2024a}.
+Temporal evolution of the normalized version $N_v/We$ is plotted in figure \ref{fig:scaling}c, illustrating the validity of aforementioned scales (represented by matching peaks).
 A similar trend is observed for different $We$, where a huge number of droplets are generated in the early stages.
-Culminating both the ideas (temporal evolution of $d_{10}^*$ and $n$), we deduce that the droplets with smaller diameters appear first in large quantities.
-Since, we observe an insignificant variation in temporal evolution of $d_{10}^*$ at all $We$ (see inset of figure \ref{fig10}a), it suggests that the the overall size distributions is predominantly determined by the scale associated with the maxima of $n$ (see inset of figure \ref{fig:scaling}c).
+Culminating both the ideas associated with observed temporal evolution of $\langle d\rangle_t$ and $N_v$, we deduce that the droplets with smaller diameters appear first in large quantities.
+Since we observe an insignificant variation in the temporal evolution of $\langle d\rangle_t$ across all $We$ (see inset of figure \ref{fig:scaling}b), it suggests that the overall size distributions are predominantly determined by the scales associated with the maxima of $N_v$ (see inset of figure \ref{fig:scaling}c).
 The droplet production rate can be defined as $\nu=dN/dt$, which will be used in the next section to derive a time-integrated PDF.

 The proposed scaling laws deduce averages without employing any specific mechanism of disintegration.
 A similar approach was recently proposed by \citet{villermauxFragmentationPrinciplesMechanisms2025a} for fragmentation with random processes, where generalized conservation laws alongside the maximal randomness principle were used to deduce a power-law for the fragment size distribution of the form $p(d)\sim d^{-\beta}$, where $\beta$ is a function of the dimensionality of the object.
 For the present case of aerobreakup, the fragmentation is three-dimensional, for which $\beta=3.5$.
 The corresponding power-law is illustrated in figure \ref{fig:pdf}b, which is in good agreement with the experimental data.